justHorsingAround/DevaintArt_bot/README.md

 RESPONSE GET ------------------------ No.  (number) STATUS CODE --  (http status code)
 The code asking data from the server.
 Due to the DA1s limitation, the server send only 24 picture at once, therefore the code will make another request while there are more pictures in the gallery.
 The (number) is the number of the package, the (http status code) is obvious.
 If there are no more picture in the gallery, the server will not send data, and you will see an "RESPONSE GOT WITH NO VALUABLE DATA!
 REQUESTING FINISHED" message.
 If the status code is "200", but you don't get any data, it means the gallery is empty.
 If the status code is "404", then you most likely mistyped the artist's name.
-Or simply not connected to the internet.
+Or simply connection problem.

 After that will give you the found link.